kshksh3151/kshksh3151.github.io/_awardsNscholarships/2021-09-01-deans-list.md

 ---
 title: "[DGIST] 2021 Spring Semester Dean’s List"
-excerpt: "Selected for the 2021 Spring Semester Dean’s List, DGIST (Sep.
-2021)"
+excerpt: Selected for the **2021 Spring Semester Dean’s List** at DGIST in September 2021.
 collection: portfolio
 ---